matthiasstraka/php-invest/README.md

 By default, a sqlite database is created.
 In order to override this behavior, create a copy of `.env` as `.env.local` and modify your configuration.
 So far, only standard Symfony configurations are used.
 Please refer to the symfony/doctrine documentation for details.

-In order to use the site, your webserver needs to publish the `php-invest/public` folder.
+In order to use the web-app, your webserver needs to publish the `php-invest/public` folder.

 ### Docker
 For a quick demo, you can build a docker image using